Appendix A - Emergency Management Program

 The program tasked with emergency management responsibilities for Binghamton University shall be known as the Binghamton University Emergency Management Program.

 In 2002, the Office of Environmental Health and Safety (EH&S) recognized the need for an expansion of emergency preparedness activities at Binghamton University.
-An existing staff member was tasked with half of his time (.5 FTE) with emergency preparedness duties and was given the title of "Emergency Response Coordinator".
-This was the first time that Binghamton University had specifically tasked a staff member with the coordination of emergency management responsibilities.
+An existing staff member was tasked with half of his time (.5 FTE) allocated to emergency preparedness duties and was given the title of "emergency response coordinator."
+This was the first time Binghamton University had specifically tasked a staff member with the coordination of emergency management responsibilities.

 In January 2006, the Division of Administration underwent reorganization and the reporting structure for EH&S was altered.
-Rather than reporting to the Chief of Police, the Associate Director of EH&S was now assigned to report to the Associate Vice President for Administrative Services.
-During this reorganization, it was determined that the Emergency Response Coordinator would remain within the University Police reporting structure.
-This staff member was reassigned to university police and the job title was officially changed to "Special Services Coordinator".
+Rather than reporting to the chief of police, the associate director of EH&S was now assigned to report to the associate vice president for administrative services.
+During this reorganization, it was determined that the emergency response coordinator would remain within the University Police reporting structure.
+This staff member was reassigned to University Police and the job title was officially changed to "special services coordinator."
 The duties of this staff member were now 100% (1.0 FTE) associated with emergency management.
 Binghamton University was the first SUNY campus to assign 100% of an employee's duties to emergency management.
-Approximately one year later, the staff member's title was changed to "Emergency Manager" so as to more accurately reflect his responsibilities.
-In November 2011 this staff member was promoted to the position of "Director of Emergency Management".
-Binghamton University's progressive attitude towards emergency preparedness has made this program the oldest in SUNY and an exemplary program both inside and outside of New York State.
+Approximately one year later, the staff member's title was changed to "emergency manager" to more accurately reflect his responsibilities.
+In November 2011, this staff member was promoted to the position of "director of emergency management."
+Binghamton University's progressive attitude toward emergency preparedness has made this program the oldest in SUNY and an exemplary program both inside and outside of New York state.

 Building and maintaining a safe environment and supporting continuation of the University's mission through internal and external cooperation.

-Director of Emergency Management Oversee the planning, development and implementation of all emergency management programs.
-Supervise all personnel assigned to emergency management.
-Responsible for the overall success of the program.
+The director of emergency management oversee the planning, development and implementation of all emergency management programs, supervises all personnel assigned to emergency management and is esponsible for the overall success of the program.

-Under the direction of the Director of Emergency Management, coordinate activities and functions of the program to ensure that goals and objectives are accomplished in accordance with established priorities, time limitations, finding limitations and/or other specifications.
+Under the direction of the director of emergency management, coordinate activities and functions of the program to ensure that goals and objectives are accomplished in accordance with established priorities, time limitations, funding limitations and/or other specifications.

-Provide direct supervision to the Director of Emergency Management.
-Support and promote the emergency management program through the advocacy for financial resources and senior level administrative support.
+Provide direct supervision to the director of emergency management and support and promote the emergency management program through advocacy for financial resources and senior level administrative support.